arkholt/Story/03 Three.md

 ***

-Galtinus was beyond upset.
-He was angry, which never happened to him, which made him even more angry.
+Galtinus had no idea what was going on.
+No one who wasn't a Fos Brashbif was allowed to enter the tower, and, in fact, its defenses were such that no one who wasn't a Fos Brashbif even *could*.